AroenvR/es-ts-template/README.md

 npm start
 ```

-To run the application's tests:
+To run the application's tests, ensure you have a .env.test file and execute:
 ```
 npm run test
 ```